clareahnem/express-projects-api/README.md

             ]
         }
     ```
-3. create a separate mySQL table for tests
+3. create a separate mySQL database for tests
+    - updated the test script so that it will read from the test db's project table instead of the regular one